🧡 Skip to main content🔍 Skip to search

 Send email

 How to create a Task to send an email periodically?
-We have created the first Task which will gather user logon & logoff data into daily text file.
-Now we need to create another Task which will send this text file to specified email address.
-A separate Task is needed because its initiation requires a different set of criteria (while the first Task is executed every time a user logs into or out of the system, email is only sent once a day regardless of user activity).
+We have created the first Task which will gather user logon & logoff data into a daily text file.
+Now we need to create another Task which will send this text file to a specified email address.
+A separate Task is needed because its initiation requires a different set of criteria (while the first Task is executed every time a user logs into or out of the system, the email is only sent once a day, regardless of user activity).

-First, we will add the Task Scheduler Trigger which will execute the Task at 4:30 AM on daily basis.
-Second, the Send Email Action will be added and configured in order to deliver the necessary file to system administrator.
+First, we will add the Task Scheduler Trigger which will execute the Task at 4:30 AM on a daily basis.
+Second, the Send Email Action will be added and configured in order to deliver the necessary file to the system administrator.

 How to schedule the Task daily?
-Once more, choose New Task from File menu to open the Task Wizard.
-In the Triggers tab of Task Wizard push the Add button and choose the Task Scheduler Action from the list to open its properties.
-Since the logon and logoff data are collected until 4:00 AM each day, it is reasonable that the Task is scheduled to be executed somewhat after that time, say, 4:30 AM on daily basis.
+Once more, choose New Task from the File menu to open the Task Wizard.
+In the Triggers tab of Task Wizard click the Add button and choose the Task Scheduler Action from the list to open its properties.
+Since the logon and logoff data are collected until 4:00 AM each day, it is reasonable that the Task is scheduled to be executed somewhat after that time, say, 4:30 AM on a daily basis.

 Get logon history

 How to use the Read from File Action to get file contents?
-Since the Task that writes user logon data into the text file uses the Date variable as part of filename specification (i.e., C:\User Login History\login history Date.txt), we will need to use the Read from File Action in order to retrieve data from file in the name of which variable is used.
+Since the Task that writes user logon data into the text file uses the Date variable as part of the filename specification (i.e., C:\User Login History\login history Date.txt), we will need to use the Read from File Action in order to retrieve data from a file in the name of which a variable is used.

 Read from File: login history [Date].txt